Who's this guide for?

-Or an existing home could be a resale, so previously owned by another individual and is now on the market.
+2) Or a resale, so previously owned by another individual and is now on the market.

 You’ve got your eye on a piece of land and will pay a developer to build a new home, sometimes based on an existing design and other times totally custom designed.

-Either way, this is called pre-construction.
-For pre-construction, the process has a few differences.
+Either way, this is called pre-built, and the process has a few differences.

 For an existing home, a deal can be finalized within weeks or even days.

 When you build your own home, obviously construction takes time.
 So the time from when you reserve a lot until you move into your new home will take at least several months.

 For a pre-built home, the price for a given model or design is only an approximate at this point.
 Various factors could affect the actual final cost, for example if the lot is sloped, which will affect construction costs.

 A good agent can estimate any extra costs using benchmarks based on previous builds.

 If you’d like to purchase a home that’s already built, you and your agent will prepare an offer.

 Your offer outlines the important details about the purchase: